 One of the cool things to do in Cleveland at night is to go to the Gordon Square Arts District for a theater performance.
 The recently revitalized district lies within the West Cleveland Detroit Shoreway community.
 The diverse neighborhood boasts 3 performance spaces: Cleveland Public Theater, Capitol Theater and Near West Theater – as well as delicious dining options.

 DAY 3 of Things To Do Cleveland

-On the last day of your 3 days in Cleveland, go to the east side of the city for more neighborhood navigation, outdoor adventures, amazing eats and cool museums.
-The things to see in Cleveland, Ohio on Day 3 are located in three east side districts: Little Italy, University Circle and Shaker Square.
+On the last day of your 3 days in Cleveland, go to the east side for more neighborhood navigation, outdoor adventures, amazing eats and cool museums.
+The things to see in Cleveland, Ohio on Day 3 are located in these 3 districts: Little Italy, University Circle and Shaker Square.

-Visitors can travel to these east side neighborhoods by car, public transport (light rail Rapid Transport is best!) or via a short Uber ride.
+Visitors can travel to these areas by car, public transport or via a short Uber/Lyft ride.

 #7 Little Italy, Cleveland

-Little Italy is one our favorite places to visit in Cleveland, Ohio!
-The enclave was settled by Italian immigrants in the early 1900s and today Italian flags still fly over the main thoroughfare, Mayfield Road.
+Little Italy is one our favorite places to visit in Cleveland, Ohio.
+The enclave was settled by Italian immigrants in the early 1900s and today Italian and American flags fly together over the main thoroughfare, Mayfield Road.
 Shopping and eating are the district’s main draws, but there are a few sights to see, as well – so we are highlighting the best things to do in Little Italy Cleveland (which can all be reached on foot).